Thursday, November 14, 2024

 technique of moderating inflation.
 It’s not, as James Forder has

-, that coverage makers had been utilizing the unsuitable
+identified, that coverage makers had been utilizing the unsuitable

 Phillips curve, however simply that UK policymakers didn’t need to use